What is Proxy Server?

-What is proxy server?
+What is a proxy server?
 The proxy server acts as a traffic regulator, controlling and routing the traffic between the requesting user and the websites.
-It is mainly used for protecting users, maintaining network security and privacy policies.
+It is mainly used for protecting users and maintaining network security and privacy policies.

-Reverse Proxy: Reverse proxy servers control between the internet and web servers in the opposite direction of forward proxy servers.
-It prevents web servers from connecting directly to users and provides control of traffic, assisting in safe and efficient distribution of content from website to client.
+Reverse Proxy: Reverse proxy servers control the internet and web servers in the opposite direction of forward proxy servers.
+It prevents web servers from connecting directly to users and provides control of traffic assist in the safe and efficient distribution of content from a website to a client.
 It acts as a gateway for the server or server groups.
-It stabilizes server loads, keeps data in cache, and positively affects site speed.
+It stabilizes server loads, keeps data in a cache, and positively affects site speed.

 The basic logic of both types of web proxies controls the traffic.
 The only difference is that the forward proxy is in front of the client, while the reverse proxy is in front of the server.

 Features of proxy servers;

 Firewall: Firewall provides security between the network and the broad internet.
 It prevents unwanted access and hacking situations.
 A proxy server (proxy server) creates a convenient place to host the firewall between the secure network and the internet.

 Content Filter: A proxy server can act as a content filterer as well as regulate incoming connection requests together with the firewall, blocking unwanted traffic.
 Some companies may configure proxy settings so employees cannot access certain websites.

 Content Filter Forwarding (Bypassing): A filtering proxy server can be defeat by another server.
 The website blocked by the proxy can be accessed via a non-blocking proxy server.

 Caching: The caching logic is to keep the data in memory and call it faster when needed, allowing the traffic to flow faster.
 Proxy servers cache the elements (style files, images) on the website so that when the visitor visits the site again, they can make the website load faster and reduce latency.